learn-co-curriculum/react-hooks-redux-delete-lab/README.md

 3. In the `Band` component, you will need to add a button that dispatches an action of type `'DELETE_BAND'` and then passes through that band's id as the `action.id`.

-4. You will have to alter the reducer such that it creates a new list of band's that does not include the one whose delete button was pressed.
+4. You will have to alter the reducer such that it creates a new list of bands that does not include the one whose delete button was pressed.